Redesigning Delivery Hero's Global Loyalty Program

 • Interpreting benefit validity

-The highlighted benefits works, but the layout doesn't
+The new highlighted benefits works, but the layout doesn't

-This indicates that riders already know that there’s a benefit section that exists, but the entry point to the whole benefit list still lacks visibility / awareness because of how it's buried under the entire list.
+But the entry point to the whole benefit list still lacks visibility / awareness because of it's buried under the entire highlighted benefits.
+Even after scrolling majority of the riders didn't noticed it.

 Tier progression and included benefits become misleading

-Riders understood that the progress bar is indicating their progression, but due to how the information is grouped, it somehow feels that they have not achieved the benefits yet for the achieved tiers because the progress bar didn't pass through, which is misleading, because once they achieve the tier they have unlocked the entire benefit for that tier, the progress is just to indicate that they are heading towards the next tier, but some riders still don't understand this.
+Riders understood that the progress bar is indicating their progression, but due to how the information is grouped, it misleads riders giving the impression that they have not achieved the benefits yet for the achieved tiers because the progress bar didn't pass through.

 Designing the new experience

-The loyalty home screen was redesigned to immediately answer the three most important rider questions:
+The improved designs immediately answer the three most important rider questions:

 • Where am I now?